nicsuzor/wikijuris/ausip/patent-registration.markdown

 ### Patent Protection Overseas

-If a patentee wants to extend the protection of their invention outside of Australia they have two choices: first to file patent applications in each country they seek protection within, or to file a single international application under the //Patent Cooperation Treaty// (//PCT//).
-The //PCT// is governed by the //World Intellectual Property Organisation// (//WIPO//).
+If a patentee wants to extend the protection of their invention outside of Australia they have two choices: first to file patent applications in each country they seek protection within, or to file a single international application under the _Patent Cooperation Treaty_ (_PCT_).
+The _PCT_ is governed by the _World Intellectual Property Organisation_ (_WIPO_).
 The Paris Convention also assists in the filing of applications as it allows applications to be filed in many countries at about the same time.
 This overcomes the difficulties of novelty that occurs where there is a patent filed in another country prior to filing in Australia.
 In instances such as this, the Australian application would lack novelty due to disclosure of the patent in other countries.
 A Paris Convention application overcomes this by allowing later applications in Paris Convention Countries without destroying novelty.

-The //PCT// facilitates the filing of a patent application in a number of countries simultaneously, however the result is still multiple patent applications in multiple countries.
-A //PCT// application is subject the examination processes and standards of each of the countries.
-The //PCT// allows applicants to file one application for many countries.
+The _PCT_ facilitates the filing of a patent application in a number of countries simultaneously, however the result is still multiple patent applications in multiple countries.
+A _PCT_ application is subject the examination processes and standards of each of the countries.
+The _PCT_ allows applicants to file one application for many countries.
 This is one single application, which split into multiple applications for each jurisdiction.
 Filing in this way may create a priority date.
 This can be used in conjunction with national applications.
-E.g. might file //PCT// for inventions in 3 countries and a national application in Australia – Paris Convention makes this possible.
-The //PCT// makes the process of applying for patents in multiple countries easier.
+E.g. might file _PCT_ for inventions in 3 countries and a national application in Australia – Paris Convention makes this possible.
+The _PCT_ makes the process of applying for patents in multiple countries easier.

-For more information see [WIPO Patent Cooperation Treaty Applicant’s Guide](http://www.wipo.int/pct/en/appguide/index.jsp)
+For more information see [WIPO Patent Cooperation Treaty Applicant’s Guide](http:_www.wipo.int/pct/en/appguide/index.jsp)